bismuthfoundation/mining-algos/Docs/Fork-FAQ.md

 ## I run a hypernode, what should I do?
 Update your node with version 4.2.7.0 or a later one, asap.
 If you don't, after the fork block your node will be kicked out of the official network, and your HN will not work properly.
 Next HN required update - To be announced - will not work with older nodes.
+*You can Wait for the update procedure soon*

 ## I'm a FPGA dev and spent 1 month working on BIS, for nuts?
 Blame the greedy solo miner who took 60% + of the hash with huge fpga mining op.